augupta/SQL-SERVER/README.md

 # DDL- CREATE ALTER DROP TRUNCATE
 # DCL- GRANT REVOKE DENY, control the access of the data stored in database. only authorise users perform certain action on database.
 # GRANT permission_typ ON object TO user; GRANT SELECT ON PRODUCTS TO JOHN;
+# REVOKE permission_typ ON object FROM user; REVOKE INSERT ON PRODUCTS FROM JOHN;

 # DATA TYPES- INT, DECIMAL OR NUMERIC, CHAR, VARCHAR, NVARCHAR, DATE DATETIME, BIT, FLOAT, MONEY